Three-time Open Champion Seve Ballesteros dies

 In 2009, he launched the Seve Ballesteros Foundation, an organisation which aims to aid research into cancer, particularly brain tumours.
 Simultaneously, the Foundation also assists young, underprivileged golfers to develop their careers.

 Ballesteros will be remembered as the most charismatic of sportsmen, who will retain a special place in every golf fan’s heart.
-He played an incomparable part in making The Open Championship, and professional golf, what it is today, and he will be sorely missed.
+He played an incomparable part in making The Open, and professional golf, what it is today, and he will be sorely missed.